 The topic of language and culture runs pretty deep for not only Montréal but the province of Québec.

 Historically speaking, the French were the ones who settled and made current-day Québec their home.

 Jacques Cartier was the first person from France to arrive in current-day Québec, and Samuel de Champlain was the one to claim Québec for France and make it a colony.
 From then, until today, Québec has held a strong cultural bond with France, and its culture and history.

 Between the 60s to the 90s and still today, Québec has been advocating fiercely for its culture, language, and traditions, starting with making French to be a recognized language in Québec along with English, as well as looking into separating from Canada due to their distinct culture and history.

 Everyone basically speaks French, as it is implemented in schools for young children as a way to preserve their French heritage.

 You’ll notice everything written in French, from a STOP sign to an Exit sign, to even changing names of chain restaurants to something identifiable French-Canadian.

 It’s interesting, but it’s a debate and for some, a controversial one, that has been going on for a long time between the province of Québec wanting to protect their language and culture, and the rest of Canada speaking mainly English and culturally being pretty different from Québec.

-Nevertheless, it’s an interesting topic that I think would be interesting for you to know before traveling to Montréal!
+Nevertheless, it’s an interesting topic and one of the important things to know before going to Montréal.